Joseph P. Allen

-Joseph Percival "Joe" Allen IV (born June 27, 1937) is a former NASA astronaut.
+Joseph Percival "Joe" Allen IV (born June 27, 1937) is an American former NASA astronaut.
 He logged more than 3,000 hours flying time in jet aircraft.

 Early life and education

-Allen was born in Crawfordsville, Indiana, on June 27, 1937.
+Allen was born in Crawfordsville, Indiana, in June 1937.
 His parents, Mr. and Mrs. Joseph P. Allen III, had resided in Frankfort, Indiana.
-He attended Mills School, and is a graduate of Crawfordsville High School in Indiana, Class of 1955; received a Bachelor of Arts degree in Mathematics and Physics from DePauw University in 1959, where he was a member of The Delta Chapter of Beta Theta Pi, and a Master of Science and a Doctor of Philosophy degrees in Physics from Yale University in 1961 and 1965, respectively.
+He attended Mills School, and is a graduate of Crawfordsville High School in Indiana, Class of 1955; received a Bachelor of Arts degree in Mathematics and Physics from DePauw University in 1959, where he was a member of Delta chapter of Beta Theta Pi, and a Master of Science and a Doctor of Philosophy degrees in Physics from Yale University in 1961 and 1965, respectively.
+At Yale, Allen worked with future physicist Richard F. Casten.

-Allen is married to the former Bonnie Jo Darling of Elkhart, Indiana.
-They have two children.

 Allen was a research associate in the Nuclear Physics Laboratory at the University of Washington prior to his selection as an astronaut.
 He was a staff physicist at the Nuclear Structure Laboratory at Yale University in 1965 and 1966, and during the period 1963 to 1967, served as a guest researcher at Brookhaven National Laboratory.